 This course gives the students an introduction to the interpretation of seismic reflection data.
 First, the basic principles and limitations of the seismic method are reviewed before structural and stratigraphic interpretations are applied to 2D seismic data.
-The main part of the course deals with 3D seismic data and interactive interpretation on a work station, including introduction, structural and stratigraphic interpretation, reservoir identification and evaluation, horizon and formation attributes, visualization.
+The main part of the course deals with 3D seismic data and interactive interpretation on work station, including: Introduction, structural and stratigraphic interpretation, reservoir identification and evaluation, horizon and formation attributes, visualization.
 The course is completed by project work analyzing a 3D seismic dataset from the Norwegian Continental Shelf and presentation of the results in a written report.

 After taking this course you will know:

 - Basic principles and practical experience in 2D/3D seismic interpretation.

 - Modern interpretation techniques/tools in an interactive workstation environment.